NISP-GmbH/EF-Portal-Container/README.md

 - Do you want to easily test EF Portal?
 - And how about load EF Portal with your SSSD service just providing the sssd.conf?
 - Do you want to run EF Portal in the same host of your current old EF solution without conflict?
-- Do you want to easily load SLURM and LSF services from the host inside of the EF Portal container?
+- Do you want to easily load SLURM from the host inside of the EF Portal container?

 If you said at least one yes, you are in the right place!